surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* Facebook / Open Graph product attribute fields in the Document SSO metabox are disabled when an e-commerce plugin, that supports product attributes, is detected (to avoid confusion about the source of product attribute values).
+	* Facebook / Open Graph product customization fields in the Document SSO metabox are disabled when an e-commerce plugin provides those values (to avoid confusion about the source of product attribute values).
 * *Bugfixes*
 	* None.
 * *Developer Notes*
-	* Schema method standardization and "@id" optimizations:
+	* Refactored several Schema methods for standardization and "@id" optimizations:
 		* Added WpssoSchemaGraph class with add(), get(), and optimize() methods.
 		* Added WpssoSchema::add_videos_data_mt().
 		* Moved WpssoSchema::add_og_single_image_data() to WpssoSchemaSingle::add_image_data_mt().